Tea For Toddlers: Safety, Benefits, And Precautions

 Is Tea Safe For Toddlers?

 According to the NHS, tea (Camellia sinensis) isn’t suitable for babies and young children (1).
-Tea (green and black) contains caffeine, a psychostimulantiXA substance that reduces tiredness, enhances the mood, and helps keep an individual attentive and awake. that can cause irritability, nervousness, and poor sleep (2).
-Besides, tea contains tannic acid, which can interfere in the absorption of nutrients (iron and zinc), affecting a toddler’s long-term health (3) (4).
+Tea (green and black) contains caffeine, a psychostimulantiA substance that reduces tiredness, enhances the mood, and helps keep an individual attentive and awake. that can cause irritability, nervousness, and poor sleep (2).
+Besides, tea contains tannic acid, which can interfere with the absorption of nutrients (iron and zinc), affecting a toddler’s long-term health (3) (4).

 Herbal teas usually don’t contain caffeine and that is one of the primary reasons why they are popularly known for their calming properties.
 They may also impart therapeutic effects when used appropriately.
 However, limited research exists on their safety and efficacy for infants and young children.
 Thus, its toddler-friendly nature may only be confirmed after consulting with a pediatrician before feeding.